What is a controller?

 The speed/torque curve associated with a DC motor is inversely linear, which means that the torque decreases proportionally, as the RPM of the motor increases.
 This means that a DC motor is actually quite easy to control because reducing the speed will increase torque and vice versa.

 Choosing a controller

-There is a huge choice in DC controllers to suit myriad applications.
-This can make them tricky to specify but the Parvalux team is always on hand to help you choose the right controller for your project.
+There are so many different controllers to suit different applications which makes them tricky to specify but the Parvalux team is always on hand to help you choose the right controller for your application.

-If you want to be a little more self-sufficient, we’ve come up with a few questions that might help you identify the controller best suited to your application:
+If you would like to choose your own controller please answer the questions below to help you identify the controller that is best suited to your application:

 - Do you need a dual-motor controller i.e. one controller for two separate motors?